/* Scenario metadata

 "Five Golf Hotel, Chicago, roger.
 Hold as published at SIKES intersection, left turns, maintain five thousand.
 Expect further clearance time zero-three-zero-zero Zulu."

-<<goto "DecBrief">>You land KPIA.
+</div>You land KPIA.
 You taxi to the FBO.
-The 182 sits on the ramp while you deal with a maintenance call — the AHRS failed and needs a component-level look.
+The 182 sits on the ramp while you deal with a maintenance call.
+The AHRS failed and needs a component-level look.
 You are safe.
 Connie makes phone calls about a rental car.
-You are going to drive home from Peoria, six hours north through Illinois and southern Wisconsin.
+You are going to drive home from Peoria, five hours north through Illinois and southern Wisconsin.
 Connie will miss breakfast with her client.
 You will be home sometime after 1 am.

 <<goto "End_PIA_Divert">>"Connie, I need you to help me.
-The checklist is clipped to the yoke — that plastic card right there.
+The checklist is clipped to the yoke, that plastic card right there.
 I want you to read each item out loud, slowly, and I'll call back to you.
 Can you do that?"

 Connie picks up the card.
 "Okay.
 Um.
 Fuel selector."